 Employer branding is becoming increasingly essential.
 In the fiercely competitive job market, companies need to accentuate their attractive brand values and career prospects.
 The employer brand is a crucial tool in attracting potential employees and retaining them in the long term.
 Increasing public identification with your organisation in the job sector and creating an emotional bond with people enhances the loyalty of employees and the attractiveness of the company.
 It is not only used in attracting employees, but also in keeping them.
 Every company will be saying “We are a marvellous place to work”, no matter how true that statement is.
 Everyone expects it and simply saying it will not be enough.
 You have to be unique and by focusing on your employer branding, you can stand out from the crowd.
 Furthermore, unique employer branding provides a distinct competitive advantage.
 It permanently increases the efficiency of staff recruitment and the quality of candidates applying because once that brand is out there, it will continue to propagate itself through social media and word-of-mouth.
 The more an employer brand stands out, the more successful it is not only in attracting eager candidates, but in attracting more of them.
 And, as we know, the larger a sample is, the more likely it is that the ideal candidate is in the group.

 Whilst it’s always good to state your goals and values, don’t expect that to be enough.
 Potential employees want to hear it from peers and current employees of a company.
-They are seen as the most trustworthy spokespeople, and with the ongoing growth of social media this is only becoming more accessible.
 As a result attracting new talent relies increasingly on employee engagement and positivity.
 By using this to your advantage you can expand your reach, rallying your employees to spread the word about employee culture as well as the company.
 One way to do this is by putting up positive reviews and comments from current employees on your website and including them in your image, this aids your employer brand building and means people are more likely to trust these positive statements.
 Potential employees see you valuing current employees’ opinions and will therefore find working for your organisation much more attractive.
 Everyone wants to feel valued and listened to.
 By showing that you not only do that, you take pride in it, people are far more likely to apply.

 Of course, no potential employee is going to want to work for a company with infamously poor working conditions and low pay, but it is more than simply paying in the top quartile.
 People want to be proud of their job and the company they work for, be able to brag or at least talk about their job in public and at home.
 It shows not only how wonderful your company is, but how happy employees can be if they are part of it, whereas if your employer brand is poor, employees are less likely to stay with your organisation and potential ones are less likely to apply.
 People want to be a part of something they believe in.
 You need both current and potential employees to believe in your organisation.